-USING THE ADM1025 Power On RESET
+USING THE ADM1025

+Power-On RESET

-When power is first applied, the ADM1025 performs a "power on reset" on several of its registers.
-Registers whose power on values are not shown have power on conditions that are indeterminate (this includes the Value and Limit Registers).
+When power is first applied, the ADM1025 performs a "power-on reset" on several of its registers.
+Registers whose power-on values are not shown have power-on conditions that are indeterminate.
+Value and limit registers are reset to 00h on power-up.
 The ADC is inactive.
-In most applications, usually the first action after power on would be to write limits into the Limit Registers.
+In most applications, usually the first action after power-on would be to write limits into the Limit Registers.

-Power on reset clears or initializes the following registers (the initialized values are shown in Table 6):
+Power-on reset clears or initializes the following registers (the initialized values are shown in Table VI):